ejmastnak/ejmastnak.github.io/tutorials/vim-latex/vimscript.md

 The relevant documentation lives at `:help filetype` and `:help ftplugin`, but is rather long.
 For our purposes:

-- When you open a file with Vim, assuming you have set `:filetype on`, Vim tries to determine the file's type by cross-checking the file's extension againt a set of extensions found in `$VIMRUNTIME/filetype.vim`.
+- When you open a file with Vim, assuming you have set `:filetype on`, Vim tries to determine the file's type by cross-checking the file's extension against a set of extensions found in `$VIMRUNTIME/filetype.vim`.
   Generally this method works out of the box (`filetype.vim` is over 2300 lines and covers the majority of common files).
   If the file's type is not detected from extension, Vim attempts to guess the file type based on file contents using `$VIMRUNTIME/scripts.vim` (reference: `:help filetype`).
-  If both `$VIMRUNTIME/filetype.vim` and `$VIMRUNTIME/scripts.vim` fail, Vim checks the contents of `ftdetect` directories in your runtimepath, as described in the [**Manual filetype detection**](#manual-filetype-detection) section above.
+  If both `$VIMRUNTIME/filetype.vim` and `$VIMRUNTIME/scripts.vim` fail, Vim checks the contents of `ftdetect` directories in your `runtimepath`, as described in the section [Manual filetype detection](#manual-filetype-detection) a few paragraphs above.

 - If Vim successfully detects a file's type, it sets the value of the `filetype` option to indicate the file type.
   Often, but not always, the value of `filetype` matches the file's conventional extension; for LaTeX this value is `filetype=tex`.